 Potential or current employees who have or develop a disability, as defined by the Disability Discrimination Act, research will be conducted into making reasonable adjustments to accommodate the individual's specific circumstances.
 This research will be carried out in consultation with the individual and specialist agencies.
-People becoming disabled whilst in employment will be given positive help to retain their jobs or be considered for redeployment if that is necessary.
+People becoming disabled whilst in employment will be given positive help to retain them in the Service.